cosmos/gaia/docs/migration/cosmoshub-4-v9-Lambda-upgrade.md

 ### Current runtime, cosmoshub-4 (pre-v9-Lambda upgrade) is running Gaia v8.0.1

 The Cosmos Hub mainnet network, `cosmoshub-4`, is currently running [Gaia v8.0.1](https://github.com/cosmos/gaia/releases/v8.0.1).
-We anticipate that operators who are running on v8.0.1, will be able to upgrade successfully; however, this is untested and it is up to operators to ensure that their systems are capable of performing the upgrade.
+We anticipate that operators who are running on v8.0.1, will be able to upgrade successfully; however, validators are expected to ensure that their systems are up to date and capable of performing the upgrade.
+This includes running the correct binary, or if building from source, building with go `1.18`.

 ### Target runtime, cosmoshub-4 (post-v9-Lambda upgrade) will run Gaia v9.0.0